muneeb706/pet-marketplace/README.md

       `flask --app core run -h localhost -p 3000`

-    This command runs the core application package in <b>localhost:3000</b>.
+    This command runs the core application package at <b>localhost:3000</b>.

 Now you can go to the browser, and enter <b>http://localhost:3000/</b> to start playing with this application :smile: